bubanjan/real-estate-solution/README.md

 - ✅ **Filter real estate listings** by price, size, city, and estate type
 - ✅ **Frontend form validation** (e.g., required fields, max text length)
 - ✅ **Create/Edit/Delete Estate** with dynamic tag selection (multi-select)
+- ✅ UI where admin can see, add, edit and remove users
 - ✅👥 **Role-based access**:
   - ✅ Admin and Agent can create/edit estates and and see/edit seller contact info for every estate
   - ✅ Only Admin can delete estate